dhrubo55/personal-blog/content/posts/day-61-understanding-jmx-and-its-architecture-part-1.md

 ![](https://web.archive.org/web/20120609111042im_/http://java.sun.com/developer/technicalArticles/J2SE/fig1.gif)

 So in this part the topic of discussion will be the Manager Level.
+But before going into it let's get a overview of all the levels

 Manager level: